jdimauro/witch-lights/README.md

 ### One of the motion sensors isn't working

+The PIR sensors work by sending a 3 volt signal down the yellow or the green wires in the ribbon cable.
+They're powered by the red and black wires on their terminal pins.
+If the PIR doesn't get power, or if the yellow or green wires don't have perfect continuity all the way down the line from the arduino to the sensor, the sensors won't work.

 * Is the Arduino power light on?
+If not, see "The Arduino does not power on" below.
-Does the indicator LED come on when the PIR sensor is tripped?
+* Does the indicator LED come on when the PIR sensor is tripped?
+If so, see "None of the NeoPixel strips light up" above.
+* Is the green data line connected all the way to the nearest PIR sensor?
+Check continuity with your multimeter.
 * Is the yellow data line connected all the way to the farthest PIR sensor?
 Check continuity with your multimeter.
 Aren't you glad you didn't screw the lids onto all the 3D-printed enclosures?
 * Test the power and ground pins where the PIR sensor connects to the terminal board; you should have 5 volts.
+If not, check the power and ground pins on the terminal board itself.
+Got power there?
+You have a bad terminal board.
+No power?
+There's a break somewhere in the red or the black lines running back to the Arduino Interface Board, *or* there is a short circuit somewhere.
 * Check to make certain the wires from the terminal board to the PIR sensor itself have not come loose at either end.

 ### The Arduino does not power on